SiLab-Bonn/asiclab/user_management.md

 user3           2003  ...etc

 GID:
-admingroup      1000    (just local asiclab user on each computer) basegroup       1001    (all user directories, and default setting in tools directory) cdsgroup        1002    (access to cadence tools?
-Does this include mentor and synonpsys as well?) tsmc65group     1003 tsmc28group     1004
+asiclab         1000    (just local asiclab user on each computer) basegroup       1001    (all user directories, and default setting in tools directory) icdesign        1002    (access to cadence tools?
+Does this include mentor and synonpsys as well?) tsmc65          1003 tsmc28          1004
 ```